fchouteau/isae-practical-gcp/3-deploy-model-into-production/README.md

 https://cloud.google.com/run/docs/deploying

+Parameters:
+- Select fully managed
+- Select zone = europe-west1
+- RAM = 512 Gb
+- Allow Unauthenticated requests

 2. Where was the service deployed to ?

 3. Query the /api/v1/health endpoint of your service

 4. Send a request to your service

+5. Send several requests to your service to check if it autoscales

 ## Troubleshooting